 Historically ILITs were used to create a tax free fund of money.
-With the current five million dollar ($5,000,000) exemption from federal estate taxes a lot less people are worried about estate taxes.
-Of course the law is set to sunset December 31, 2012 and go back to ONE million dollars ($1,000,000) on January 1, 2013 but let’s put that concern aside for the moment.
+With the current five million dollar ($11,000,000) exemption from federal estate taxes a lot less people are worried about estate taxes.
+Of course the law is set to sunset December 31, 2025 and go backwards but let’s put that concern aside for the moment.
 Let’s assume you do not have any estate tax concerns.
 Read on because this article will have a great idea to provide tremendous value to your family!

 Yes, the tax benefits of life insurance and life insurance trusts is incredible.
 Most life insurance policies can increase their inherent cash value without income taxes.
 They also can pass tax free at death depending on the size of your estate.
 However, when owned by a properly set-up life insurance trust the life insurance can grow in value, pass tax free, not be included in the recipients estate either, and as you will see below receive asset protection treatment.
 This article is primarily about the asset protection features of a life insurance trust.

 Let’s say you are a professional making a nice salary.
 Let’s say you have a spouse and two young kids.
 Like most people you want to provide for your spouse and also your kids.
 What if you could give them money tax free and with CREDITOR PROTECTION built in!?
 Well, that’s what an ILIT can do for you and your family.
 The way it works is demonstrated below.